 No. 9 Alabama wins 10th straight, beats Kentucky 70-59

 TUSCALOOSA, Ala.
-(AP) -- In an unfamiliar situation trailing late, No. 9 Alabama came out of the under-four media timeout on a mission to get stops against Kentucky.

-''We came to the huddle, and we just told each other that we know how to win these games and kind of rallied together and decided to get a steal coming out, and that's what we did.
-We came out and got stops,'' said Alabama guard Herb Jones.

-Jaden Shackelford scored 21 points to help Alabama beat Kentucky 70-59 on Tuesday night and complete its first regular season two-game sweep over the Wildcats since 1989.
+(AP) Jaden Shackelford scored 21 points to help No. 9 Alabama beat Kentucky 70-59 on Tuesday night and complete its first regular season two-game sweep over the Wildcats since 1989.

 After a back-and-forth second half, Davion Mintz’s 3-pointer put Kentucky up 54-52 with 4:52 remaining in the game.
 The Alabama defense then made stops on five straight possessions which led to a 10-0 Crimson Tide run that essentially put the game away.

-The Crimson Tide (14-3, 9-0 Southeastern Conference) extended their winning streak to 10 games.
+The Crimson Tide (14-3, 9-0 Southeastern Conference) extends their winning streak to 10 games.

 For a team that came in known for its 3-point shooting, Alabama made its first three attempts and then struggled for the rest of the game.
 The Crimson Tide didn’t hit their first 3-pointer of the second half till Shackelford made one with 9:48 to put Alabama up 47-43.